Australia Rugby Hosts All Blacks In Intriguing Bledisloe Cup Showdown

 The 25-year-old replaces the highly impressive Carlo Tizzano, who dropped out of the squad and will link up with the powerful ball-carrying pair of Harry Wilson and Rob Valetini.

-Whilst McReight’s ascension to the starting line-up is completely understandable, the dropping of Tizzano came somewhat as a shock.
+While McReight’s ascension to the starting lineup is completely understandable, the dropping of Tizzano came somewhat as a shock.
 Smashing opponents into oblivion, the backrow was his team’s top tackler with 57 through the opening four rounds.
 At the breakdown, his physicality and timing were good, albeit McReight holds the edge in this area.
-Thus, his dropping out of the 23 as a whole feels like a rotational policy move more so than a performance shift.
+Thus, his dropping out of the 23, as a whole, feels like a rotational policy move more so than a performance shift.

 When completing the contest, the work rate and intelligence of skipper Harry Wilson inspire his teammates, while Sam Cane fulfils a similar role for the All Blacks.

-On paper there is only winner here, whilst the two teams have the same record thus far in the championship, they have played two different sports.
+On paper, there is only winner here.
+While the two teams have the same record thus far in the championship, they have played two different sports.

-For the All Blacks, back-to-back losses to the Springboks will sting as will their blitzing at the hands of Los Pumas in round one.
+For the All Blacks, back-to-back losses to the Springboks will sting, as will their blitzing at the hands of Los Pumas in Round 1.
 Yet in all three contests, the All Blacks held the lead and had a chance to claim victory.

-On the flip side, outside of their win over Argentina in round three, the Wallabies were miles off the pace.
+On the flipside, outside of their win over Argentina in Round 3, the Wallabies were miles off the pace.

 Certainly, an argument can be made that they could’ve swept Argentina, but the fact that they completely capitulated in the second half left many people shell-shocked at just how wrong things can go in an instant.